pablopoggiog/koii-balance-tracker/README.md

     - Its USDT balance
     - Its DAI balance
     - The last time these balances were updated (it does so every 20 seconds)
-    - Timestamp (transformed to a more readable format)

 4. You will see as well a button on the top-right corner of the app, clicking on it wil toggle between dark and light modes.
 Try it out!